jeffshurtliff/khorosjx/docs/supporting-modules.rst

 Errors Module (khorosjx.errors)
 -------------------------------
-This module contains all of the exception classes and error handling functions leveraged throughout hte library.
+This module contains all of the exception classes and error handling functions leveraged throughout the library.

 .. automodule:: khorosjx.errors
    :members: